 But in my experience, auditing those social platforms on which you are not active but your competitors are may open up new frontiers.
 And give you new campaign ideas.

-Tip: When you are comparing cross-channel (addition of all social media platforms) performance then only add those platforms on which every company is active.
+Tip: When you are doing cross-channel analysis (combining data of all social media platforms), only add those platforms in your audit on which you and every competitor is active.

 Step 3: Decide metrics to measure your audit

-Tip: Don’t forget to include top performing content.
+Tip: Don’t forget to include top performing content and content types in your audits.
 It will help you create a better content strategy for social media.

 Step 4: Perform competitive social media audit